Maumasi/MEAN_2.0/README.md

 If one or more of the unit tests do not pass then there will be a red mark next to the unit test description and an error printout at the end of the test list (the list above).

 **Note** <br>
 The server script and the unit test command can run at the same time.
-Unit tests run on a separate port than the server main API server so you can auto run unit test live while developing.
+Unit tests run on a separate port than the main API server so you can auto run unit test live while developing.
 Very nice.

 ---